How to Use Your Product Information to Make New Content

 Run a moving company?
 Make a video demonstrating the best way to pack a box.
 Offer financial services?
 You’d be surprised how many people search for spreadsheet templates for business operations.
 Offer physical therapy?
 Share simple stretches for people who work from home.

 The how-to format works for print, too.
 Think about how to explain one of your processes in a way that helps readers.
-You can see an example of this in our blog about how to perform a content audit.
+You can see an example of this in our social media posting guides.

 Testimonials